Andrew Little (New Zealand politician): Second term and leadership (2014–2017)

 At the 2014 election he again stood and lost in the New Plymouth electorate.
 Young was returned with a much increased margin, but this was partially explained by boundary changes.
 Little was elected as list MP because of his ranking of 11 on the Labour Party list.

 Following Labour's defeat at the general election in September 2014, David Cunliffe resigned as leader of the Labour Party.
 Little announced his bid for the 2014 Labour Party leadership election on 9 October 2014 and was nominated by Poto Williams and Iain Lees-Galloway.
-He won the election, which was held on 18 November 2014, and defeated Grant Robertson, David Parker, and Nanaia Mahuta.
+He won the leadership election on 18 November 2014, defeating Grant Robertson, David Parker, and Nanaia Mahuta.
 In reporting on the election, some media focused on his trade union background.
+The election used an electoral college system where unions affiliated to the Labour Party had 20 percent of the vote; while Robertson had led Little in the caucus and party membership sections, the unions' support contributed to Little's narrow victory.

 As Leader of the Labour Party and Leader of the Opposition, Little sought to challenge the Government with a strong alternative narrative.
 In a 2015 conference speech he introduced a new "Kiwi dream" theme (the New Zealand dream).
 In 2015 Labour introduced a new slogan, "Backing the Kiwi Dream".
-Little largely focused on issues and concerns such as rising house prices in urban areas, a 'brain drain', unemployment and job security and the growing wage gap between baby boomers and millennials—the "Kiwi dream" narrative was particularly designed to engage young voters.
+Little largely focused on issues and concerns such as rising house prices in urban areas, a 'brain drain', unemployment and job security and the growing wage gap between baby boomers and millennials.
+The "Kiwi dream" narrative was particularly designed to engage young voters.